Explore and Experience the Urban Field

 Every Map Has its own Tale to Tell (- Dennis Wood)

 Mapping can be understood as a research tool to make social and spatial practices, space and the interaction between spaces and practices visual.
 By mapping the urban practice and the social synergies of space, by looking at a map and by interpreting it, researchers can experience data that they were not even aware of that it could be visualized.
-Mapping therefore can be understood as a process during your fieldwork or research to discover and to structure the spaces and social interactions of your research and to find the blind spots of your qualitative data.
+Mapping, therefore, can be understood as a process during your fieldwork or research to discover and to structure the spaces and social interactions of your research and to find the blind spots of your qualitative data.
 The map is one piece of data to make the invisible or the obvious visible.
-With this kind of urban ethnographic data you can return and reflect and enhance awareness for agreements, conflicts, negotiations, misunderstandings, power relations and accountability in your field of research.
+With this kind of urban ethnographic data, you can return and reflect and enhance awareness of agreements, conflicts, negotiations, misunderstandings, power relations and accountability in your field of research.

-Mapping can be understood as an act of creating and imagining space and is therefore a powerful tool for the production of space (Wood 1992, 2010).
+Mapping can be understood as an act of creating and imagining space and is, therefore, a powerful tool for the production of space (Wood 1992, 2010).
 The very important question is how?
 Due to the fact that mappings reduce the world we see and simplify it there is an urgent need to broaden the techniques of mappings as a qualitative research method.
 What concept could be helpful to develop ethnographic urban data?
 Which forms and shapes, patterns and colors could be observed?
-What does it say about the urban fabric and the history and development of a city, a neighbourhood, a borough, its inhabitants and social dimensions?
+What does it say about the urban fabric and the history and development of a city, a neighborhood, a borough, its inhabitants and social dimensions?

 Mapping in the Intersection of Ethnography and Geography

 One can observe a renaissance in critical geography and other cross-disciplines, rethinking the concepts of maps and cartography.
 One can witness broader critical discussions on the power-relations of maps (Romanillos 2013).
 Especially Dennis Wood (2012) offers an interesting perspective on these debates and reflects on the heritage of critical cartography.
 Wood refers to techniques for uncovering the subjective, ideological and powerful modes.
 He further offers a genealogy of “countermappings”, which refers to efforts of mapping “against dominant power structures”.
 As Wood points out, maps have “fingerprints” which are not visible in the first place.
-Maps are an accumulation of multi-layered stories, for example about one neighbourhood, its social class and cultural rituals.
+Maps are an accumulation of multi-layered stories, for example about one neighborhood, its social class, and cultural rituals.
 Maps tell stories of how we understand and define the places we call home (Wood, 2012).

 “Mental Maps” (cognitive maps) are graphic representations of ideas and spatial situations.
-This concept was developed by the architect and urban planer Kevin Lynch (1960).
+This concept was developed by the architect and urban planner Kevin Lynch (1960).
 He used the maps as an access to the collection of cognitive representations and imaginations of urban space (Rinschede 2007; Softness 2008).